milkmansson/toit-ina226/README.md

 that new data is available, useful especially in triggered mode.

 Only one alert function can be active at a time since the alert pin is shared.
-One configuration register allows a threshold to be set relative to the alert specified.
-Alert latching can be configured using `set-alert-latching`, and alert pin poliarity using `set-alert-pin-polarity`.

-This driver clears other alerts when configuring a new one.
-Configure a new alert using `set-xxx-alert` functions.
+Therefore there is only one configuration register in the IC storing threshold information for the configured alert.
+This driver takes care of these issues by clearing all other alerts when configuring a new one.
+Configure the alert type using `set-xxx-alert` functions.
 When using:
 - Those requiring an alert value, this must be provided (in major SI units).
 - Given there is only one alert pin, only one function can be enabled at once.
-This driver clears other alert functions when setting a new one.

 Because the alert mechanism is evaluated against the most recent ADC conversion, its response time is limited by the selected conversion times and averaging settings.
 Longer averaging means more stable results but slower alerts.
 This makes the Alert features most useful for catching sustained fault conditions (like over-current or brownout) rather than fast transients.

+### Alert Latching
+When the Alert Latch Enable bit is set to Transparent mode, the Alert pin and Flag bit resets to the idle states automatically when the fault has returned to normal.
+However, when the Alert Latch Enable bit is set to Latch mode, the Alert pin and the Alert Flag bit will remains activated following a fault and stay that way until cleared manually.
+- Alert latching can be configured using `set-alert-latching`.
+- Clear alerts using `clear-alert`
+- Alert pin poliarity using `set-alert-pin-polarity`.

 ### Changing the Shunt Resistor
 Many cheap INA226 modules ship with 0.1 Ohm or 0.01 Ohm shunts.